 Summary & Taking Action

-The things I share are based on my experiences and some will be more relevant to you than others - it's up to you to decide what you take and apply from this podcast.
-That’s what curious choice leadership is all about - getting curious and building our understanding then evaluating what we find and making choices about what's right for us and our business
+The things I share in this podcast are based on my experience.
+Some will be more relevant to you than others and it's up to you to decide what you are going to do with them.
+My hope is that you will find something you can take and apply.
+But that's up to you and it's exactly what being a Curious Choice Leader is all about, getting curious, building your understanding and then making some choices about what's best for you, your team and your business.

-So the three questions I would like to leave you with are,
+So the question I would like to leave you with is

 How are you and your team doing at the people points game?